 Layna Mosley, 'Globalisation and the state: still room to move?', New Political Economy, 10, 3, September 2005, says states still have 'room to move' under globalisation and do not have join a 'race to the bottom'.
-Online at: http://www.unc.edu/~lmosley/NPEmosleyfinal.pdf
+Online at her UNC web page.